Hong Kong unveils $22 bn budget for virus plagued economy

 But that recovery now looks shaky.

-Fitch Ratings recently slashed Hong Kong’s 2022 growth forecast from three percent to 1.5 percent, making the city among the worst-performing economies worldwide.
+Fitch Ratings recently slashed its 2022 growth forecast from three percent to 1.5 percent, making the city among the worst-performing economies worldwide.

+Higher borrowing costs are also likely on the horizon as Hong Kong will be forced to hike interest rates along with the Federal Reserve because the city’s currency is tied to the US dollar.

 “I forecast that Hong Kong’s economy will put up a better performance in the second half of this year and achieve growth of 2.0-3.5 per cent in real terms for the year as a whole,” he said.